knative/serving/docs/controllers/CONTROLLERS.md

                    └────────────┘              └───────────────┘              └─────────────┘
 ```

-#### 2. Traffic Routing Flow (Serving a request)
+#### 2. Networking Resource Hierarchy

 The **Route controller** creates a Knative Ingress resource that describes how external traffic should reach your Revisions.
-An ingress controller (Istio, Kourier, or Contour, depending on your installation) watches these Ingress resources and configures the actual load balancer/proxy.
+A networking plugin (Istio, Kourier, or Contour, depending on your installation) watches these Ingress resources and converts them into the specific resources for that networking layer (e.g., Istio VirtualServices, Envoy configurations).
 Traffic ultimately flows to Kubernetes Services managed by the ServerlessService (SKS) controller, which point to your revision pods.

+For a detailed view of the actual request flow, see the [Knative Request Flow documentation](https://knative.dev/docs/serving/request-flow).

 ```
 ┌─────────────────┐     ┌─────────────┐     ┌─────────────────────────────┐
-│ Service/Route   │────►│   Ingress   │────►│  Ingress Controller         │
+│ Service/Route   │────►│   Ingress   │────►│    Networking Plugin        │
 │   Controller    │     │  (Knative)  │     │  (Istio/Kourier/Contour)    │
 └─────────────────┘     └─────────────┘     └──────────────┬──────────────┘
                                                            │
                                                            ▼
-                                            External traffic routed to
-                                            K8s Services created by SKS
+                                            Converts to native resources
+                                            (VirtualService, HTTPProxy, etc.)
 ```

 #### 3. Autoscaling Flow (Normal operation with traffic)

 During normal operation when pods are running, the **KPA controller** keeps the SKS in "Serve" mode, meaning the public Kubernetes Service endpoints point directly to your revision pod IPs.
 Meanwhile, the **Metric controller** (running in the autoscaler component) manages a Collector that continuously scrapes request metrics from your pods.
 These metrics feed into the autoscaler's Decider, which determines the desired replica count.

+> **Note:** The SKS can switch from "Serve" to "Proxy" mode even with running pods if the backend doesn't have enough capacity.
+This behavior is controlled by the [target-burst-capacity](https://knative.dev/docs/serving/load-balancing/target-burst-capacity/) setting, which weaves in the Activator to act as a request buffer during traffic bursts.

 ```
 ┌──────────────────┐     ┌─────────────┐     ┌────────────────────┐